-Why NBA Expert ‘Definitely Could See’ Celtics Reaching NBA Finals In 2020
+NESN

 Are the Boston Celtics on course for glory, or at least a shot at it?

 The Athletic’s Frank Isola told SiriusXM NBA Radio on Friday he “definitely could see” the Celtics reaching the NBA Finals this season.
-The veteran NBA reporter bases his Boston bullishness on the team’s 6-1 record, which has put them atop the Eastern Conference standings after two-plus weeks of regular-season play.
+The veteran NBA reporter bases his Boston bullishness on the team’s 6-1 record, which has put it atop the Eastern Conference standings after two-plus weeks of regular-season play.

 Most NBA observers pegged Boston as the third-best team in the Eastern Conference coming into the season, but Isola cites Gordon Hayward’s apparent resurgence as a primary reason why Boston might beat out the Philadelphia 76ers or the Milwaukee Bucks for a spot in the NBA Finals.